dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 > **Note:** this step only applies to repositories that deploy to cloud and have a required Component Governance setup due to SDL.
 > Your repository might not be and that's ok.

-> Make sure that CG task on main branch has finished before starting this step.
+> Make sure that Component Governance task on main branch has finished before starting this step.

-Tracking of main breanch is done automatically when a CG task on this branch finishes.
-Once main branch is tracked you should disable tracking of master branch by [M2MTool](https://devdiv.visualstudio.com/DefaultCollection/Engineering/_git/M2MTool) with command `component-governance-untrack-branch` and configuration prepared in [step 8](#8-change-the-default-branch-for-azdo-pipelines).
+Tracking of main breanch is done automatically when a Component Governance task on this branch finishes.
+Once main branch is tracked you should disable tracking of master branch by [M2MTool](https://devdiv.visualstudio.com/DefaultCollection/Engineering/_git/M2MTool?path=%2FREADME.md&_a=preview) with command `component-governance-untrack-branch` and configuration prepared in [step 8](#8-change-the-default-branch-for-azdo-pipelines).

 Example for dotnet/xharness:
 ```